 These are among the best dog breeds for women who live by themselves and don't mind spending a lot of time with their pets.

 Pugs are affectionate to the point of clinginess and very friendly to new people.

-Overall, they are tolerant of everyone but will get jealous if they see another dog on your lap.
+Overall, they tolerate everyone but will get jealous if they see another dog on your lap.

-They are prone to overeating if you are not disciplined with their food regimen, they require proper Pug food, and are known beggars.
+They are prone to overeating if they are not disciplined with their food regimen, require proper Pug food, and are known, beggars.

 These guys love to nap and will cuddle up to you any time you sit down, even for a minute.

 This may not be the first breed that comes to mind when you think of the best dog breeds for women, but you may be surprised.

 Pit Bulls love people and truly seem to have no idea how big they are.
 They like to think of themselves as lap dogs.